DaviPtrs/hass-unified-remote/README.md

 - Now make sure that "*Enable web-based client (http://localhost:9510/client)*" box is allowed.

-- For security reasons, you also should disallow "*Allow management from a different LAN computer*" option.
+- ~For security reasons, you also should disallow "*Allow management from a different LAN computer*" option.~ *UPDATE*: After Unified Remote version 3.13, you actually must allow this option, otherwise Home Assistant won't be able to reach the web client.
+To avoid unauthorized access, just setup a firewall rule on your host machine that only allows access from Home Assistant private IP address.

 <p align="center">